NIRISS Wide Field Slitless Spectroscopy APT Template

 Direct image exposure parameters

-The Filter of the direct image will by default match the Filter specified for the corresponding grism image in Science Observation.
+The Filter of the direct image will (automatically) match the Filter specified for the corresponding grism image in Science Observation.

 Note: the Exposure Time Calculator mode for WFSS does not include calculations for direct imaging.
 To run calculations for direct imaging to determine Groups/Int and Integrations/Exp, use the NIRISS imaging mode in ETC.